TouaregWarrior/MMM-HolidayCountdown/README.md

 ## Configuration

-There is only 1 field - hopefully easy to understand!
+There is only 1 mandatory parameter - hopefully easy to understand!
 Just copy and paste additional entries to add trips!

+If you want to include the current date in the countdown (+1 day from the default behavior), you can include an optional parameter `include_today` and set it to `true`.

 Example config.js entry should look like